-The road sign information function (RSI - Road Sign Information) helps the driver to remember which road signs the car has passed.
+The Road Sign Information function (RSI28) helps the driver to observe speed-related road signs and certain prohibition signs as the car passes them.

-Examples of readable speed related signs.
+Examples of readable signs29.

-The road sign information function gives information on current speed, that a motorway or road is starting/ending and when overtaking is prohibited.
-If both a sign for motorway/road for motorised traffic and a sign showing the maximum permitted speed are passed, RSI decides to show the sign symbol for maximum permitted speed.
+RSI provides information about such things as current speed, when a motorway or road is starting/ending, when overtaking is prohibited or when the direction of travel is one-way.

+If both a sign for motorway/road for motorised traffic and a sign showing the maximum permitted speed are passed, RSI decides to show the sign symbol for motorway/road for motorised traffic.